psychemedia/finn-resources/src/finn_leadership_fianna.md

 The core of the story is this:

 > It is Sammhain Eve, and Fionn sits among the nobles.
 He is asked who he is: son of Uail.
 During the festivities, Conn asks who will defend them against the monster that will come that night.
 Fionn takes up the challenge.
 He is given a spear that will keep him awake.
 When the fire breathing Aillen approaches, charming all to sleep with its music, Fionn uses the spear to stay awake, and defeats Aillen.
 His reward, anything reasonably asked, is to become leader of thre Fianna.
-Goll is given the choice to leavee or show allegiance to Fionn, as new leader.
+Goll is given the choice to leave, or to show allegiance to Fionn, as new leader.
 He shows allegiance.

 ```{admonition} "The Boyhood of Fionn", *Irish Fairy Tales*, James Stephens, 1920
 :class: dropdown